 In our mid-month issue, Swati Vijaya writes about how a book, yes, a book, can be home for someone who traverses multiplicities of love and longing.
 And a book features again in the long journey of leaving a country and making a new home after Partition, in the Hindi translation of Surbhi Dewan’s Partition Stories.
 Among other reasons, it is sometimes to find a home for love that people migrate, but as Davidson and Pavel question, are Indian cities empowering or alienating for queer people from Northeast India who are perceived as ethnically ‘different’ and sexually exotic?

 We have a blog in the blogroll section that will make you think.
-What if you are not just a single woman powered by your panties, living in a rented apartment, but are crazy-dog-lady single like Anoopa Anand?
-What then?
 Read on!

 In the FAQs corner we have some useful information on home pregnancy test kits.
 In the Media Corner, watch Juice a short but hard-hitting film on what happens when guests are invited to a typical Indian middle-class home.